22zwChen/KAAGE/README.md

 ## Basic Usage

 ### preparations
-Since github can't create empty folders, you need to create some folders under the current path before running the code and execute the command as follows:
+Since empty folders are unallowed in Github, you need to create some folders under the current path before running the code and execute the command as follows:

     mkdir log ranks ranks_index_top10 results results_index_top10 torch_saved